aws-samples/amazon-managed-service-for-apache-flink-examples/java/GettingStartedTable/README.md

 ### Runtime configuration

-The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink, or, when running locally, from the [`resources/flink-application-properties-dev.json`](resources/flink-application-properties-dev.json) file located in the resources folder.
+When running on Amazon Managed Service for Apache Flink the runtime configuration is read from *Runtime Properties*.

+When running locally, the configuration is read from the [`resources/flink-application-properties-dev.json`](resources/flink-application-properties-dev.json) file located in the resources folder.

-All parameters are case-sensitive.
+Runtime parameters:

 | Group ID        | Key           | Description               |
 |-----------------|---------------|---------------------------|
 | `bucket`        | `name`        | Name of the destination bucket, **without** the prefix "s3://" |
 | `bucket`        | `path`        | Path withing the bucket the output will ebe written to, without the trailing "/" |

-To configure the applicaton on Managed Service for Apache Flink, set up these parameter in the *Runtime properties*.

-To configure the application for running locally, edit the [json file](resources/flink-application-properties-dev.json).
+All parameters are case-sensitive.

 ### Running in IntelliJ